asnaylor/sc25-dl-tutorial/README.md

 ![NSYS MP TP4](tutorial_images/nsys_mp_tp4.png)

-As you can see, there are far more frequent NCCL calls in both the forward and backward passes now as we have partitione the weights across the TP GPUs.
+As you can see, there are far more frequent NCCL calls in both the forward and backward passes now as we have partitioned the weights across the TP GPUs.
 In the forward pass, these are all-reduce syncs of the activation maps and similarly in the backward pass.
 Additionally, the backward pass also has NCCL calls to sync the weight gradients (managed by DDP).
 We can see both these NCCL calls in the profile.

 You can try out similar data parallel scaling configs for this model as well.
 Here's an example screenshot for three different global batch sizes: